vanderbilt-ml/assign05-template/README.md

 1. The assignment will be evaluated in a total of 60 points

-2. The assignment is in the form of a GitHub repository
+2. Use this template to create a new private repository named [section_no]-assign04-[GH_username] in the vanderbilt-ml repo

 3. Work must be completed by the deadline stated above